 I have been involved in a number of activities, including conference organization and outreach.
 Below are descriptions of some of the things I am doing, and have recently done.

 The Early Career Section of The Notices:

-I am an associate editor in charge of the new Early Career Section of the AMS Notices, which will appear for the first time in January 2019.
-We will cover aspects of the profession having to do with professional development, with advice to early career people, and those who mentor them.
+I am an associate editor in charge of the new Early Career Section of the AMS Notices.
+This series will feature articles by mathematicians with advice, on all aspects of the profession, for early career people, and those who mentor them.